vanhoefm/fragattacks/README.md

 - `ping-frag-sep`: This tests sends a fragmented Wi-Fi frame that is seperated by an unrelated frame.
   That is, it sends the first fragment, then a (normal) unrelated Wi-Fi frame, and finally the second fragment.
-  In case this test fails, the mixed key attack and cache attack will likely also fail (since they require sending other frames between two fragments).
-The only purpose of this test is to better understand the behaviour of a device and to learn why other tests might be failing.
+  In case this test fails, the (default) mixed key attack and cache attack will likely also fail (since they require sending other frames between two fragments).
+This test will also fail in case the reciever checks whether fragments have consecutive packet numbers (see the next test `ping-frag-sep --pn-per-qos`).

-- `ping-frag-sep --pn-per-qos`: Same as above, but adding the `--pn-per-qos` parameter assures both fragments have a consecutive Packet Number (PN).
-This is something that a reciever should be verifying in order to be secure.
-Unfortunately, many implementations don't verify whether PNs are consecutive.
+- `ping-frag-sep --pn-per-qos`: Same as above, but adding the `--pn-per-qos` parameter assures both fragments of the ping request have a consecutive Packet Number (PN).
+This is something that a reciever _should_ be verifying in order to be secure.
+Unfortunately, before the disclosure of our results, many implementations don't verify whether PNs are consecutive.
+This test might fail in case the reciever doesn't track the latest received packet counter per QoS TID, in which case you can ignore other tests that contain the `--pn-per-qos` parameter.

 <a id="id-test-amsdu"></a>
 ## 7.3.
 A-MSDU attack tests (§3 -- CVE-2020-24588)